What is plant based seafood?

-Plant-based seafood is part of a movement.
-Many people are realising that the oceans are currently in crisis and many of our fishing practices results in a large amount of bycatch.
-The finishing industry increases their catch every year.
-More on our Transparency page.
+Many people are realising that the oceans are currently in crisis, not just in terms of overfishing and many of our fishing practices resulting in bycatch and the finishing industry increases their catch every year.

-In order to address decreasing fish stocks and respond to the global demand for more seafood, especially as more and more people make the switch from other meat products to fish, people are switching up their diet.
+In order to address decreasing fish stocks and responding to the global demand for more seafood, especially as more and more people make the switch from other meat products to fish.

-We will be launching Toonish 2.0 that is soy free as well as a salmon replacement.
+We recently launched Salmoonish, our plant based salmoon replacement and are looking to launch a newer version of Toonish that is soy and gluten free.
 Make sure you sign up to our newsletter so you can hear about new product launches.

-If you are wanting to make a move toward eating plant-based seafood but aren’t sure where to start, we have several recipes for Toonish available on our site from chefs like Jennie Waldén and Gustav Johansson.
+If you are wanting to make a move toward eating plate based seafood but aren’t sure where to start, we have several recipes for Toonish available on our site from chefs like Jennie Waldén and Jävligt Gott.
 We have Swedish classics like smorgåkstorta and regular staples like baked potatoes.